getlago/lago-docs/docs/guide/07_coupons.md

 3. Choose a name and a code for your coupon;
 4. Select the type of coupon (i.e. fixed amount or percentage);
 5. Define its value and frequency (i.e. is applied once or several times);
+6. Choose if the coupon can be applied several times to the same customer account or not;
-6. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed); and
+7. Choose whether or not to set an expiration date (i.e. date after which the coupon can no longer be redeemed); and
-7. Click **"Add coupon"** to confirm.
+8. Click **"Add coupon"** to confirm.

 ## Apply coupons
 :::caution